First-Time Home Buyer Grants for 2026: 8 Grant Programs

 Where do I apply for a first-time home buyer grant?

-It’s probably best to start with your state, city, or county’s housing finance agency.
-But you can also talk to your Realtor or mortgage lender.
-An experienced mortgage professional should be able to recommend local assistance programs for which you may be eligible.
-Ready to get started?
+It’s probably best to begin with your state, city, or county’s housing finance agency.
+However, you can also speak with your Realtor or mortgage lender.
+An experienced mortgage professional should be able to suggest local assistance programs you might qualify for.

 Time to make a move?
 Let us find the right mortgage for you